 Biodiversity: What is it?

+Biodiversity is simply the variety of life on earth, from small micro-organisms to plants, animals and the ecosystems they depend on.
+It is found all around us in gardens, parks, roadside verges, fields, mountains, rivers and underground in our caves.
 Biodiversity is important for a wide range of reasons and we all have a role in looking after native plants and animals, protecting ecosystems, and raising awareness of the value of our natural environment.
 There have been many reports and studies of how biodiversity contributes to our economy, our health and well-being, and the stability of our natural systems.

 There are European, National and Regional targets set to halt the loss of biodiversity.
 The EU vision is for better protection of biodiversity in the EU by 2050.
 In Northern Ireland the NI Biodiversity Strategy has set a target to significantly reduce overall biodiversity loss.
 The biodiversity duty is considered a key measure to contribute to these targets and at a Council level, adopting Biodiversity Implementation Plans that focus on internal Council actions and coordinating Local Biodiversity Action Plans, is agreed as an appropriate way to help meet this duty.

 All public bodies, when undertaking their functions, have to take into account the following five areas:

 - The protection of biodiversity

 - The maintenance of biodiversity

 - Enhancing biodiversity

 - Restoring biodiversity

 - Promoting the understanding of biodiversity both within and outside the organisation

 In brief, the Fermanagh and Omagh LBAP outlines a plan of action to:

 - Help conserve and enhance local habitats and species

 - Raise awareness and knowledge of local biodiversity

 - Involve local people and develop partnerships in the delivery of the Fermanagh and Omagh Local Biodiversity Action Plan

 Farmers and land owners